The NHS workers who have died during the coronavirus pandemic

 – Dr Krishan Arora, GP

-Dr Krishan Arora was a senior partner at Violet Lane Medical Practice, and had been a GP in Croydon for 27 years.
+Dr Krishan Arora was a senior partner at Violet Lane Medical Practice, and had been a GP in Croydon, south London, for 27 years.

 He died on April 15 after testing positive for the virus.